Cipher Department of the High Command of the Wehrmacht: Publication

 Publication of VNs was strictly forbidden.
 Each VN was classified as secret (German:Geheime Kommandosache) and was marked with the highest security protection.
 It was forbidden to speak about the VN outside the cipher bureau itself, and only inside with the immediate group a particular individual worked with.
 Every serious cryptanalyst knew the consequences of publication of a VN.
 When Ambassador Walter Page published the Zimmermann Telegram after World War I, the unit used this to prove how important exact decipherment is and how important it was that every cryptographic system was to be tested before being put into use.

 Day-to-day operations

 Friction in day-to-day activities occurred between Fenner and other personnel and military agencies, and was not considered satisfactory from an efficiency standpoint.
-Neither the head of Abwehr, nor indeed head of OKW/Chi really understood the difficulties involved in cryptanalysis, nor the operational resources required for a specific task.
+Neither the head of Abwehr, nor indeed the head of OKW/Chi really understood the difficulties involved in cryptanalysis, nor the operational resources required for a specific task.
 A directive was issued to Fenner to break a particular American strip system by a particular Sunday.
 This was completed, purely by chance and hard work, and met the deadline.
 As Dr Hüttenhain stated: